 - For faculty and staff

-- Teaching and Learning Academy to help professors and educators develop models for flexible study paths and innovative pedagogies
+- Teaching and Learning Academy to help professors and educators develop models for flexible study pathways and innovative pedagogies

 - For the region

-UNITE!H2020 project, funded within the Horizon2020 programme, will perform in 3 years the following:
+Funded within the Horizon2020 programme and coordinated by the Politecnico di Torino, UNITE.H2020 will perform in 3 years the following:

 - Develop a common R&I 2030 agenda, emphasizing our common DNA and shared vocation to address major societal challenges;